graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `object`

-A curried wrapper around Object.getOwnPropertyDescriptor.
+A curried wrapper around `Object.getOwnPropertyDescriptor`.
 Takes a property name and an object.
 If the object itself has the given property, then the object's property descriptor for the given object is returned, otherwise it returns undefined.

 #### Examples ####
     var a = {foo: 42};',